build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 gdpr, data privacy laws,

 - **AWS Services:** [List of AWS Services Available by Region](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)

+### 2.2 How do I select AWS Services?

+There are so many services, how do I begin?

 ## 3. Free Tier and Budget alerts